AbdulRahmanMydeen/virtualassistant/README.md

 # virtualassistant
-A simple virtual assistant that will be help python beginners I named my virtual assistant as Friday (from Avengers Infinity War Movie) read modulerequirement.txt
+A simple virtual assistant that will be helpful for python beginners I named my virtual assistant as Friday (from Avengers Infinity War Movie) read modulerequirement.txt